Venafi Trust Protection Platform 18.2 and prior versions

 2. Go to Platform Tree to configure NDE settings

 3. Select Engine or root of Platform tree and go to "Network Device Enrollemnt" > Settings

 Default Challenge Password = Password for requests to use

 Default Certificate Container = Where to create cert objects

 Default Certificate Authority = What CA Template to use

 RA Certificate = Certificate used for Registration Authority (cert that was issued by CA we are going to use)

 5. Save settings and restart IIS

-2. Generate a certificate request providing a Common Name and the Challenge Password when prompted by openssl:
+- Generate a request providing a Common Name and the Challenge Password when prompted by openssl:

 openssl.exe req -config scep.cnf -new -key priv.key -out test.csr